jfasch/jfasch-home/trainings/material/soup/python/advanced/multithreading/questions.rst

   * Two or more threads execute a loop, and it is not entirely clear which one finishes first.
-  * Two or more thread access the same data at the same time, without providing any protection for potentially overlapping non-atomic operations.
+  * It is a race condition if two or more threads access the same data at the same time, without providing any protection for potentially overlapping non-atomic operations.
-  *

 * What device is usually used to prevent race conditions?
 (One answer.)